It took many years for the functional fitness community to stop chastising those wanting to train their abs.

 In the earliest editions of the CrossFit Journal, Greg Glassman was famous for saying squats were the best way to get strong abs.

 Fast forward a few years to CrossFit as a mainstream fitness routine, and the taboo surrounding working your abs has mostly disappeared.

 Don’t get me wrong, squats will make your core strong.
 But that answer isn’t what everyone is looking for.

 If your goal is to train your abs more, or you’d like to do more core training to become a better athlete, this guide is for you.

-We’ll walk you through the importance of training your abs, how a strong core will benefit you in CrossFit, and finish with recommendations on exercises you can add to your CrossFit routine.
+We’ll walk you through the Ab and Core workouts first, and then the importance of training your abs, how a strong core will benefit you in CrossFit, and finish with recommendations on how often you should train.

 Why Is Ab Training Important?

 Now that you have the workouts, lets talk about why Ab and Core training is so important.